ritza-co/CodeCapsules/codeCapsulesMisc/GettingStartedTuts/java/java.md

-# How to Deploy a Pre-made Java Application on Code Capsules
+# How to Deploy a Java Application to Production on Code Capsules

 Learn how to deploy backend Code on Code Capsules by deploying a Java application.